Ahmad-Hazrati/django-event/README.md

 ## Agile Methodology
 This project was developed using the Agile methodology.
 All user stories implementation progress was registered using [socialfun_project](https://github.com/users/Ahmad-Hazrati/projects/6).
-As the user stories were accomplished, they were moved from the board **To Do**, to **Progress** and finally to **Done** lists.
+As the user stories were accomplished, they were moved from the kanban board **To Do**, to **Progress** and finally to **Done** lists.

 ## Features
 ### Existing Features

 - __Home Page__
-  - When the website loads, the home page will loads as well as default page to all users wheather authenticated or not.
+  - When the website loads, the home page will load as well as the default page to all users whether authenticated or not.
-  - The home page is paginated and contains list of all events published by the authorized community user / admin.
+  - The home page is paginated and contains list of all events published by the authorized community user/admin.
-  - The event's name, author, excerpt, image, date created on and number of likes are displayed in the home page.
+  - The event's name, author, excerpt, image, date created, and number of likes are displayed on the home page.
-  - If the user is authenticated then the event name and excerpt will be an active navigate link to the event detail page.
+  - If the user is authenticated then the event name and excerpt will be an active navigational link to the event detail page.
   ![Home Page](/media/images/home_page.png)<br><br>
 - __Event Detail Page__
-  - This page is only visible to authorized user and contains all details of the event.
+  - This page is only visible to authorized users and contains all details of the event.
   - The page also contains the event registeration link and comment sections.
   - The registeration button is visible in case the user has not yet registered to the event, otherwise, registeration confirmation message will be displayed.
   - The user can leave, read, edit and delete comments.